Muddy hands make the world a better place II.

 We believe that together we can create a natural, sustainable, happy world instead of today’s unsustainable, wasteful lifestyle.

 Pécsely is a picturesque village on the northern part of the Balaton lake, with 560 inhabitants.
 Our community is located above the village in a 6 hectare area, with a breathtaking view on the Balaton-lake.
-Our community consists of 9 permanent members, including old and young, families, couples and single people.
+Our community consists of 5 permanent members, with 2 families in the neighborhood.

 WHAT ARE YOU GOING TO DO?

-Eco-architectural focus: constructing a wallipini, a stone retaining wall, work with adobe (building a cane wall and covering it with mud), fence weaving.
+Eco-architectural focus: constructing stone retaining wall, work with adobe (building a cane wall and covering it with mud), fence weaving, and building wood structures.